avardhineni/DevOps-Projects/2.Terraform_module/README.md

 - Child modules are re-usable code.

 ### Terraform Modules helps to stop creating duplicate resources within an orgranization and saves a lot of devops team time.
+Modules are like Managed Services.
+We do not have to code to create resources.
+Just provide values.